Gianni-Rgg/GLPI-Maker/README.md

 Follow the instructions and everything's gonna be alright ! ;)

-### PLEASE DO NOT INSTALL MULTIPLE VERSIONS OF PHP !!!

 ### This script is developed to work on Linux Debian.

 ## HTTPS